 Your duty is to be the company’s first line of defense against criminal activity.
-As a part of this duty, you may also need to warn those who are guilty of infractions and you may also need to evict them from the property.
+Part of this is warning those who are guilty of infractions, and you may also need to evict them from the property.

-Security guards are often tasked with providing direction to those who are lost upon entering the premises.
-Providing information and direction to individuals is likely to become a key part of your guard duties.
-You may also need to provide over the phone instructions and take messages, especially during non-business hours.
+Security guards often assist with helping those lost upon entering the premises.
+Providing information and instruction to individuals is likely to become a part of your guard duties.
+You may also need to provide phone instructions and take messages, especially during non-business hours.

 Paperwork And Reports

 Some security guard duties include providing personal protection to those who require it.
-You may be required to drive an individual to a specified location, or you may be required to protect them from physical harm.
+You may have to drive an individual to a specified location, or protect them from physical harm.
 Many celebrities and high-level politicians hire security guards to protect their homes, their businesses, and to protect them.